-Automated Control Chart Generation & Calculation: Production SPC Pipeline Architecture
+Automated Control Chart Generation and Calculation: Production SPC Pipeline Architecture

 Manual statistical process control workflows introduce unacceptable latency, operator-dependent variability, and audit exposure in modern manufacturing environments.
 Transitioning to automated control chart generation requires a deterministic pipeline architecture that enforces AIAG SPC Reference Manual standards, aligns with ISO 9001:2015 measurement traceability requirements, and delivers production-grade reliability.
 The engineering objective is not merely to plot data, but to construct a closed-loop calculation engine that ingests telemetry, validates measurement system capability, computes statistically rigorous control limits, and renders actionable visualizations without human intervention.